symfony/symfony-docs/components/console/introduction.rst

 Creating a basic Command
 ------------------------

-To make a console command to greet us from the command line, create ``GreetCommand.php`` and add the following to it::
+To make a console command to greet you from the command line, create ``GreetCommand.php`` and add the following to it::

     namespace Acme\DemoBundle\Command;